Research

 Like tesserae in a mosaic, the building blocks of research should be visible and connected so others can understand how you put the pieces together.

 Research should be clear and transparent.
 Every piece of information that contributed to the conclusion should be accessible.
-Research must clearly show not only what data was used, but how the data was used to answer the question.
+Research must clearly show not only what data was used, but how the data was used to answer the questions along the way.
 Otherwise, subsequent researchers will not know how the pieces were put together.

 Individual tesserae have no meaning until they are put into context.
 Only as you look at the bigger picture do you see the true meaning of each piece.